IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-HOMEDir.md

 The symbol for the HOME directory is `~` (tilda).
 This character can be accessed under a PC keyboard using <kbd>AltGr</kbd> + <kbd>2</kbd>.
 With a Mac OSX keyboard, it may be accessed using <kbd>option</kbd> + <kbd>n</kbd>.

-In the example below we successively go to the `/tmp` then `/root/test` folder
+In the example below we successively go to the `/tmp` then `/root/test` directories

 ```bash
 cd /tmp